IceDynamix/QuaverPluginGuide/quaver_plugin_guide.md

 // Changes the BPM of an existing timing point void ChangeTimingPointBpm(TimingPointInfo tp, float bpm);

+// Changes the Signature of an existing timing point void ChangeTimingPointSignature(TimingPointInfo tp, int timeSig);

 // Changes whether an existing timing point's lines are hidden or not void ChangeTimingPointHidden(TimingPointInfo tp, bool hidden);

 // Changes a batch of timing points to a new BPM void ChangeTimingPointBpmBatch(List<TimingPointInfo> tps, float bpm);

+// Changes a batch of timing points to a new signature void ChangeTimingPointSignatureBatch(List<TimingPointInfo> tps, int sig);

 // Moves a batch of timing points' offsets by a given value void ChangeTimingPointOffsetBatch(List<TimingPointInfo> tps, float offset);